Holmes County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: When you call, provide your name and, most importantly, your case number (if you have it).
-This will help them locate your vehicle more efficiently.
+- Reference your booking number: When you call the Sheriff's Office, providing your booking number will help them locate your information more efficiently.

 What You Need to Retrieve Your Vehicle